rvernica/ntsb-query/README.md

 ## Description

 The NTSB Accident Search Tool is a Python module designed to query the National Transportation Safety Board (NTSB) CAROL (Case Analysis and Reporting Online) API.
-It enables users to search for accident and incident records based on a variety of criteria, including date ranges, location, investigation mode, aircraft specifics, and narrative keywords.
+It enables users to search for accident and incident records based on a variety of criteria, including date ranges, location, aircraft specifics, and narrative keywords.

 This tool is implemented as a `BaseTool` subclass from the `crewai` library, making it suitable for integration into AI agent workflows, but it can also be used as a standalone client for the NTSB API.
 It handles API session creation and returns structured JSON data.